erivera3/osticket-prereqs/README.md

 <h2>💭 Key Takeaways</h2>

 <p>
-  Before this lab, it would have been easy to think of installing a help desk platform as just running an installer.
+  Before this lab, it would have been easy to think of installing a help desk platform as simply running an installer.
 In practice, the process required coordinating IIS, PHP, MySQL, application files, permissions, and browser-based configuration.
 </p>

 <p>
-  This project helped me better understand how multiple infrastructure components support a single business application and how small missing pieces can prevent the entire system from working.
+  This project helped me better understand how multiple infrastructure components support a single business application and how small missing pieces can prevent the entire system from working correctly.
 </p>

 <hr>